-A 2001 study published in BMC Pharmacology examined the antinociceptive (pain-reducing) and antiedematogenic (to reduce swelling) effects of pau d’arco inner bark that were measured by experimental models in mice that underwent pain stimulated by nerve cells.
-The inner bark aqueous extract, administered orally in three different concentrations, reducedthe sensory process that provides the signals that lead to pain.
+A 2001 study published in BMC Pharmacology examined the antinociceptive (pain-reducing) and antiedematogenic (to reduce swelling) effects of pau d’arco inner bark, measured by experimental models in mice that underwent pain stimulated by nerve cells.
+The inner bark aqueous extract, administered orally in three different concentrations, reduced the sensory process that provides the signals that lead to pain.

 Pau d’arco helps the body fight candida.
-Candida, also known as candidiasis, is a common yeast infection that can lead to many health problems, from a sore throat to serious stomach problems.
+Candida, also known as candidiasis, is a common yeast infection that has been proven to contribute to many health problems, from a sore throat to serious stomach problems.

 Ulcers are burns that form in the lining of the upper part of the gastrointestinal tract.
 When they occur in the stomach, they’re called gastric ulcers.
 If they form in the first part of your small intestine, the duodenum, they’re referred to as duodenal ulcers.